andrewmcknight/cpu/README.md

 # Processor
 ## Overview
+This project is a custom 32-bit CPU core built in structural Verilog from the ground up using fundamental logic gates.
+Every module in this processor (from muxes to multipliers and dividers) is constructed explicitly from AND, OR, NOT, XOR gates and their derivatives.
+Necessary exceptions were made for clock, D flip-flops, RAM, and ROM; they use behavioral Verilog (`reg` objects and `always` blocks) for latching.

-This project implements a custom 32-bit CPU with a five-stage pipeline (Fetch, Decode, Execute, Memory, Writeback).
-The core supports bypassing, hazard detection, and exception handling so that the pipeline delivers correct results while keeping stalls to a minimum.
-The processor connects to instruction memory, data memory, and a register file wrapper, matching the interface defined for the course project.
+The pipeline implements Fetch, Decode, Execute, Memory, and Writeback stages with bypassing, hazard detection, and exception handling.
+The processor connects to instruction memory, data memory, and a register file via an external wrapper.

 ## Instruction Set Architecture
 The custom ISA covers arithmetic, logic, memory access, and control flow instructions:
 - `add $rd, $rs, $rt`
 - `addi $rd, $rs, N`
 - `sub $rd, $rs, $rt`